Contact Us

 • Devices to which the compliance policy will apply

-• Recipients to receive alerts when installed policy conflicts with this compliance policy
+• Recipients to receive alerts when the installed policy conflicts with this compliance policy

 Pros

-• Microsegmentation: When hackers breach traditional firewalls and move laterally, Tufin isolates the network to protect sensitive data.2
+• Microsegmentation: When hackers breach traditional firewalls and move laterally, Tufin isolates the network to protect sensitive data.

-• Firewall management: User comments reflect that Tufin is one of the most effective firewall management tools, allowing users to execute in-depth ruleset analysis and create accurate network mapping.
+• Firewall management: User comments indicate that Tufin is one of the most effective firewall management tools, enabling in-depth rule set analysis and accurate network mapping.

-• Firewall auditing: Verify rules across multiple secure web gateways and configure firewalls based on internal guidelines
+• Firewall auditing: Verify rules across multiple secure web gateways and configure firewalls in accordance with internal guidelines.

-• Automated policy management: Reviewers say that the product is an efficient instrument for automated policy analysis and optimization across several firewalls, allowing them to understand the impact of policy changes in advance.
+• Automated policy management: Reviewers say the product is an efficient tool for automated policy analysis and optimization across multiple firewalls, enabling users to understand the impact of policy changes in advance.

-• Integrations: Layer 2 device integration can be improved since it requires manual scripting.
+• Integrations: Layer 2 device integration requires manual scripting.

-• Ease-of-use: Some users say that firewall management is complex for beginners.
+• Ease of use: Some users say firewall management is complex for beginners.

-• Customization: Users note that custom dashboarding customization should be more straightforward.
+• Customization: Users note that custom dashboard customization should be more straightforward.

 Cisco Identity Services Engine